grenzr/cf-docs/source/docs/running/architecture/services/writing-service-v2.html.md

 This payload allows the broker to expose a message to end-user or operator.
 Any responses not matching this error format will result in the user seeing a generic internal error message.

+* Use HTTP status code `400 Bad Request` when the input is syntactically invalid
 * Use HTTP status code `401 Unauthorized` when authentication is missing
 * Use HTTP status code `403 Forbidden` when authentication is incorrect
-* Use HTTP status code `422 Unprocessable Entity` when the input is invalid
+* Use HTTP status code `422 Unprocessable Entity` when the input is semantically invalid
 * Use HTTP status code `502 Bad Gateway` when there was an issue with a downstream API
 * Use HTTP status code `500 Internal Server Error` for a generic issue